Frequently Asked Questions

 Q: The refill water light continues to blink, even though Water Tanks are full?

 A: The water may not be flowing into the Base unit.
 Check side tanks to make sure they are seated properly.
 When seated properly you should be able to hear water flowing into base unit.
-If water does not flow to the base take off one of the tanks and shake the base unit, that should start the flow of water.
-Replace the second tank once the first one is near empty.

 Q: The cooler Pad does not get wet after several minutes of operation.